 Adaptation

-Earlier reports from the US media also revealed the collaborative efforts of US and Ukrainian engineers.
-The technical breakthroughs from this cooperation have allowed the BUK-M1 air defense system to use the US RIM-7 missile.
+Previous reports from the US media have also revealed the collaborative efforts between US and Ukrainian engineers.
+The technical breakthroughs from the cooperation have allowed the BUK-M1 air defense system to use the US RIM-7 missile.
 In addition, the AIM-9M Sidewinder air-to-air missile has now been modified to equip other Soviet air defense systems.
 This innovative approach is often referred to in the media as “FrankenSAM”.

 During the development of these innovative weapons, radars and other components were generously provided by US and Ukrainian allies.
 In particular, the RIM-7 Sea Sparrow missile is not a completely new weapon, but is part of previous military aid packages, mainly from the US and Belgium.

-American experts expect that with the FrankenSAM program, Ukraine’s air defense system will be supplemented and its defense capabilities will be significantly enhanced.
-This addition comes at a time when there are predictions of a new wave of Russian attacks with missiles and drones on the energy infrastructure on Ukrainian territory.
+American experts expect that with the FrankenSAM program, Ukraine's air defense system will be supplemented and its defense capabilities will be significantly enhanced.
+This addition comes at a time when predictions are being made about a new wave of Russian attacks with missiles and drones on the energy infrastructure on Ukrainian territory.

 RIM-7 Sea Sparrow air defense missile.